 The Resource Centre in the main building has a large collection of reference books and novels, newspapers and magazines.
 There is a section with ELT methodology books and teaching resources.
 There is also a computer lab and an AV room.
 For the duration of the CertTESOL courses, meeting rooms are reserved for the use of trainees, and a number of teaching resources are put aside for use with CertTESOL teaching practice classes.

-David has been teaching in Indonesian since 1996.
+David has been teaching in Indonesia since 1996.
 He came to the country for eighteen months and never left.
 He initially found a teaching job in Medan, North Sumatra, then moved to Jakarta, where he took his CELTA qualification.
 He stayed in Jakarta for ten years teaching a wide range of classes and learners, and even spent a couple of months back in Medan helping open up a language school there.
 As well as Indonesian students, he taught English to people from Japan, both Koreas, Libya, Iran, Iraq, Poland, France and Columbia.

 He then became involved in teacher training, and decided to take the Cambridge ESOL Diploma in Teaching English to Adults (DELTA).
 Armed with this qualification, he became a tutor for the CELTA, and worked on a number of courses.
-At the beginning of 2012, he moved to Bali and is now the Teacher Training Manager at IALF Bali.
+At the beginning of 2012, he moved to Bali and is now the Teacher Training Coordinator at IALF Bali.

 His academic interests include English as a Lingua Franca (ELF), phonology and teaching writing.

 Ni Komang Wartini

 Since completing her first degree in 1988, in teaching English, at Udayana University, Komang has been working in the field of ESL.